-3) Electronic adjustments: The recording devices should be placed in the right position to capture the evidence given and should be technically capable of recording the evidence without distorting it or malfunctioning, which can be very disruptive to an examination.
+The recording devices should be placed in the right position to capture the evidence given and should be technically capable of recording the evidence without distortion.

-Still unsure about what space is best for your examination?
-At On The Record we take pride in being well equipped to help you choose the right space tailored to your needs.
+At On The Record, we take pride in our ability to help you choose the right space for your needs.

 To book a court reporter for an examination, meeting, or mediation, or to discuss a court reporting position with On The Record, call one of our locations today, conveniently located in Whitby and Barrie.
 We look forward to discussing your court reporting or mediation needs.